shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

     - We will use the scripts in https://github.com/espnet/espnet/tree/master/egs2/TEMPLATE/tts1#evaluation for objective metrics.
 - What does it mean for "No framework or model restrictions in TTS/SVS"?
     - As we offered baselines in ESPnet, we do not have any requirements for only using ESPnet.
 In short, you may use any toolkits (e.g., coqui-TTS, speechbrain, etc.) or any models (Tacotron, Fastspeech, diffusion-based models, decoder-only AR models such as Vall-E or spearTTS) for the purpose, as long as you follow the other guidelines in the challenge.
+- 'Submission package details' in the TTS vocoder challenge says "with at least 16kHz".
+However, the Expresso dataset is 48 kHz.
+Should I conduct experiments at 48kHz, or is it acceptable to conduct experiments at any sampling rate greater than 16kHz?
+    - For target audio, we will do a resample to 16kHz if participants submit >16kHz audio (that is mostly because the evaluation metrics (e.g., WER/UTMOS) are performed on 16kHz audio-only.
+- Will the organizers also consider other metrics for the evaluation (especially for TTS and SVS)?
+    - We may add additional metrics for participants' reference.
+However, we will stick to the current ranking metrics for now to keep it fair for all the participants.

 <!---
 ### Organizers